 But just knowing their names isn’t enough!
 You’ve got to learn how they work, and how to use them.

-Let’s explore each type, what it looks like and how it can strengthen your own writing style.
+Let’s explore each of the writing styles, what they look like and how they can strengthen your own writing style.

 Spread the word with exposition